rodrigomacedo-sjr/block-sandbox/docs/README.md

 ### Core rendering

 - [x] Render a simple window
+- [x] Render a textured 2D cube
+- [ ] Render a textured 3D cube
 - [ ] Implement 3D camera and navigation
-- [ ] Render a textured 3D cube
 - [ ] Render a chunk of many cubes
 - [ ] Optimize rendering to only draw visible faces
 - [ ] Infinite world generation with chunks